dragonmux/crunch/docs/crunch++.md

 ## Basic `crunch++` usage

+NOTE: In this release, `testsuit` is a historical and deprecated alias of `testsuite`, prefer `testsuite`.

 ### Writing a Simple Test Suite

 A `crunch++` test suite is a C++ file compiled using `crunchMake`.